sfeir-open-source/sfeir-school-python/README.md

 # Steps

-Each exercise has its own directory to get you started (ex: step03).
+Each exercise has two directories:

+- a clean directory to get you started (ex: step-03)
-Solution for an exercise can be found under the solutions directory (ex: solutions/step03).
+- a solution directory (ex: step-03-solution)

 To run an exercise or a solution: